Insights from “ESG in the Boardroom: A Guidebook for Directors”

 Guest: Eileen Kamerick, NACD Board Leadership Fellow, SEC Financial Expert and experienced independent director, Peter Tomczak, Partner at Baker McKenzie

-Hosts: Dottie Schindlinger, Executive Director of the Diligent Institute, and Meghan Day, Senior Director of Board Member Experience for Diligent Corporation
+Hosts: Dottie Schindlinger, Executive Director of the Diligent Institute, and Meghan Day, Vice President of Marketing for Diligent ESG & Data Intelligence

 In this episode: